Mary Treat: Legacy

 The best archive of Treat's life is available at the Vineland Historical and Antiquarian Society.
-In addition, the first full-length definitive biography of Treat, Mary Treat: A Biography by Deborah Boerner Ein, was published in 2022.

 The Harvard University herbarium has a selection of Treat's specimens sent to Asa Gray and examples of their original correspondence.
 The original letters are, in the main, available to view through The Darwin Correspondence Project and at Cambridge University Library.

-The ant Aphaenogaster treatae was named after Treat by the Swiss entomologist Auguste Forel in honor of her discovery of ant specimens in Florida and New Jersey.
-Austrian entomologist Gustav Mayr named an oak fig root gall wasp (cynipid), Belonocnema treatae, in honor of Treat after she discovered it on a Virginia oak tree in Florida.
+The ant species Aphaenogaster mariae is named after Treat; it was first described in 1886, following her collecting specimens in Florida and sending them to Auguste Forel.
+Likewise, the ant species Aphaenogaster treatae was named after Treat by Forel in honor of her discovery of ant specimens in Florida and New Jersey, and Austrian entomologist Gustav Mayr named an oak fig root gall wasp (cynipid) species Belonocnema treatae in honor of Treat after she discovered it on a Virginia oak tree in Florida.
+She also discovered the amaryllis species Zephyranthes treatae, which Sereno Watson named after her.
+She is also the discoverer and namesake of the ant species Dolichoderus mariae.

-Mary Treat was fictionalized as one of the main characters in the 2018 historical novel Unsheltered, by the American writer Barbara Kingsolver, who took liberties in her portrayal of Treat and 19th century Vineland, New Jersey.
+Mary Treat was fictionalized as a major supporting character in the 2018 historical novel Unsheltered, by the American writer Barbara Kingsolver, who took liberties in her portrayal of Treat and 19th-century Vineland, New Jersey.

+The first full-length biography of Treat, Mary Treat: A Biography by Deborah Boerner Ein, was published in 2022; the hardcover special edition of the book includes copies of the 15 letters exchanged between Treat and Darwin.
+Deborah Boerner Ein also wrote a coloring book about Treat, Mary Had a Little Zoo: All About Pioneer Scientist Mary Treat and Her Ants, Plants, and Spiders (2023).